atecon/CategoryEncoders/README.md

 X -- series, Series with discrete values to which to apply the function

 drop -- int, Decide whether to drop a resulting series.
 Per default no resulting series is droppped.
-	* For drop=1, the highest value of X is omitted from the encoding.
+	* For drop=1, the lowest value of X is omitted from the encoding.
-	* For drop=2, the lowest value of X is omitted from the encoding
+	* For drop=2, the highest value of X is omitted from the encoding

 verbose -- bool, Print details or not (per default no printout)

 ### Returns:
 List of named series with binary values.
-The i-th series is named 'Dx_i' where 'x' refers to the name of input series X and 'i' to the i-th distinct value of X.
+The i-th series is named 'x_ohe_d' where 'x' refers to the name of input series X[i] and 'd' to the d-th distinct value of X. If the the input series is not discrete, includes only missing values (NA) or is a constant, an empty list is returned.

 ### Example:
 ![](/figs/ohe.png)